kfrancischen/MESH/doc/docs/index.md

 structures, developed by [Kaifeng Chen](http://web.stanford.edu/~kfchen/) (<kfrancischen@gmail.com>) of the [Fan group](http://web.stanford.edu/group/fan/) in the Stanford Electrical Engineering Department.

 The program is built upon C++ and wrapped with Lua (>= 5.2), with OpenMP and MPI support.
-It is enabled with heat flux calculation in both far and near field, along with implementations about structure visualization through [POVRay](http://www.povray.org/).
+It is enabled with heat flux calculation in both far and near field for planar, grating and pattern geometries.
 The source code can be downloaded at [Github](https://github.com/kfrancischen/MESH).
 This document will cover the basic ideas behind MESH, complete descriptions of the Lua API and C++ API, and a few concrete examples created either to illustrate the simple usage or to reproduce some of results from existing literatures.
 The documents are organized as follows:

 #### Overview
 * [Equations & Features](features.md): detailed equations computed and features offered by the package.